dougpark/onair/Readme.md

 ### Status the session with json
 ```
 * Ex. onair.local:5000/json
-* /json                         : is the route to get the full json status of the system
+* /json                         :is the route to get the full json status of the system
 * Returns a json object of the current status
 * Must be parsed to determine the current status
 * onAir == True, then in session, False then in stand by mode